Welcome To The Divide

 are precisely the proper nourishment to refresh our inmost spirits.
 For when

-one reads, the mind consumes the essences of words in ways which fuel the soul
+one reads, the mind consumes the essences of words in ways that fuel the soul

 to reimagine and reincarnate life from the cadaverous shells of such scripted